 Many riding horses can also benefit from the type of training that police horses receive.
-If you want to help bombproof your horse and prepare him for things that he might encounter when you ride off of the farm, then using these training techniques may be a great approach.
+If you want to help bombproof your horse and prepare him for things that he might encounter when you ride off of the farm, then using these mounted police training techniques and obstacle courses may be a great approach.

 Try to expose your horse to many different objects and situations.
 For instance, you're likely to come across scary objects like dogs, umbrellas, bicycles, and baby carriages, so expose your horse to them on the farm where he is more secure and where he'll have the opportunity to inspect them and realize that they won't harm him.

 Some locations offer police horse training sessions which are open to the public.
 Keep an eye out for such a workshop, or consider getting your horse involved in agility, which mimics some of the training a police horse receives.
 There are many ways to train your horse, and if you run into trouble, make sure to consult a professional horse trainer.

 Follow along at our Wide Open Pets Facebook!